gitlabhq/gitlabhq/doc/workflow/lfs/lfs_administration.md

 | `rackspace_region` | The Rackspace storage region to use, a three letter code from the [list of service access endpoints](https://developer.rackspace.com/docs/cloud-files/v1/general-api-info/service-access/) | `iad` |
 | `rackspace_temp_url_key` | The private key you have set in the Rackspace API for temporary URLs.
 Read more [here](https://developer.rackspace.com/docs/cloud-files/v1/use-cases/public-access-to-your-cloud-files-account/#tempurl) | `ABC123DEF456ABC123DEF456ABC123DE` |

+NOTE: **Note:**
-_NOTES: Regardless of whether the container has public access enabled or disabled, Fog will use the TempURL method to grant access to LFS objects.
+Regardless of whether the container has public access enabled or disabled, Fog will use the TempURL method to grant access to LFS objects.
 If you see errors in logs referencing instantiating storage with a temp-url-key, ensure that you have set they key properly on the Rackspace API and in gitlab.rb.
-You can verify the value of the key Rackspace has set by sending a GET request with token header to the service access endpoint URL and comparing the output of the returned headers._
+You can verify the value of the key Rackspace has set by sending a GET request with token header to the service access endpoint URL and comparing the output of the returned headers.

 ### Manual uploading to an object storage